haruval/private-triage-agent/README.md

 needs to be 3.12+).

-The install runs a package-age check that rejects any locked dependency published less than 14 days ago — it checks PyPI upload times, plus the GitHub release timestamp for the hashed `en_core_web_trf` wheel, and fails closed when metadata can't be verified.
+The install runs a package-age check that rejects any locked dependency published less than 14 days ago.
+It checks PyPI upload times, plus the GitHub release timestamp for the hashed `en_core_web_trf` wheel, and fails closed when metadata can't be verified.
 If you've reviewed a fresh dependency and want it anyway: `ALLOW_RECENT_PACKAGES=1 make install`.